Government of Sarawak: Legislative

 The state legislature consists of only a unicameral house called the State Legislative Assembly.
 All 82 members of the Assembly are elected from single-member districts by universal adult suffrage.
 The Assembly follows a multi-party system, and the governing body is elected through a first-past-the-post system.
 The state, however, may appoint up to six nominated members of the Assembly based on conditions provided by the state constitution.

 By law, the Assembly has a maximum mandate of five years.
 The Governor may dissolve the state legislature at any time and usually does so upon the advice of the Premier.

 Executive

 Cabinet

 Executive power vested in the Cabinet led by the Premier.
 The State Constitution stipulates that the Premier must be a member of the State Legislative Assembly who, in the opinion of the Yang di-Pertua Negeri, commands a majority in the State Legislative Assembly.
 The Cabinet is chosen among members of the State Legislative Assembly and is responsible to that body.
 The executive branch of the government consists of the Premier as the head of the government, followed by the various ministers of the Cabinet.

 State departments, agencies and companies

-Since 15 February 2022, Sarawak Government comprises the following ministries, which subsequently divided to following agencies:
+Since 10 February 2025, Government of Sarawak comprises these following ministries, which subsequently divided to following agencies: